mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 - View payment history
 - Update payment methods

+To determine if a person has a conflicting set of permissions on a code repo repo admin can navigate to the manage access under repository settings and look for **the mixed roles warning message**.

 ### Domain 7 - Benefits of the GitHub Community

 Following user on GH - allows you to see user's updates and activities on your personal dashboard.